9 Facts About MLK for Non-US Born Americans

 “There comes a time when one must take a position that is neither safe, nor politic, nor popular, but he must take it because conscience tells him it is right.”

-• MLK won the Nobel prize at age 35.
+• MLK won the Nobel Prize at age 35.

 • MLK’s “I Have Dream” speech, is considered one of the most powerful speeches of the 20th Century.